Medium: uni® POSCA® PC-1M Paint Marker (White) on glass

 Image: Tile #3 from Mirror Making of a Self Portrait, Avery Lake, 2025

-Avery Lake is a Swiss-Canadian conceptual artist and musician based in British Columbia's Fraser Valley.
+Avery Lake is a Swiss-Canadian conceptual artist based in British Columbia's Fraser Valley.
 Their interdisciplinary practice spans visual art, interactive digital experiences, and music, exploring the tension between human depth and technological reduction.

 Lake's work asks: In an age where everything can be quantified, commodified, and optimized, what remains priceless?
 Through installations, protocols, and sonic meditations, they search for the signal that cannot be flattened—the irreducible human element that persists beyond data.